 Best Time for Wildlife Viewing

-The best time for wildlife viewing in Kruger Park is during the dry months of June to September when the vegetation is less thick.
-August to September is a recommended time as temperatures are higher than in mid-winter and the animals are concentrated around water sources making for excellent wildlife watching.
+The best time for wildlife viewing in Kruger is during the dry winter months, from May to September, when the vegetation is less thick.
+August to September is a recommended period, as temperatures are higher than in midwinter and animals are concentrated around water sources, which makes for excellent wildlife watching.